 Once flowering has finished in mid-summer (around July), you should apply another dose of slow-release fertilizer.
 Try not to do so too late in the season, as this could encourage new growth, which may not have enough time to harden off before winter arrives again!

-Finally, if you notice any yellowing leaves during the summer months, then this could indicate nutrient deficiency; adding some liquid seaweed extract or fish emulsion can quickly remedy this problem without having to resort to additional fertilization applications.
+Finally, if you notice any yellowing leaves during the summer months, then this could indicate nutrient deficiency; adding some liquid seaweed extract or fish emulsion can address this problem.
 Follow the instructions on the package and observe the plant regularly to note any signs of improvement.

-Pruning climbing hydrangea vines is an important part of keeping your plants healthy and beautiful.
+Pruning climbing hydrangea vines is important to keeping your plants healthy and beautiful.
 The best time to prune them is in the summer after the flowers have faded, as pruning in spring will cut off flower buds and reduce blooming that year.
 You can prune them lightly in the fall as long as you are cognizant of not removing too many desired blooms.

 Start the pruning session by cutting out any dead wood from the plant.
 This can be identified easily during the growing season as it will be brown or grayish-brown instead of green like the rest of the vine.
 Prune away all dead wood until you reach healthy living tissue, which should appear green and vibrant when you press gently on it with your finger or a pair of scissors.

 Next, look for pairs of vines that are crossing over each other, rubbing, or growing too close together.
 These can be removed if you wish to increase air circulation between branches and encourage growth in other areas of the plant.
-It’s also a good idea to remove any weak stems growing in odd directions so that they don’t become overcrowded later on down the line.
+It’s also a good idea to remove any weak stems growing in odd directions so they don’t become overcrowded later on.
 Finally, thin out some foliage if needed to give your climbing hydrangea more light exposure – this can help promote healthier growth overall if the plant is crowded.

-Finally, remember to clean up any debris afterwards such as fallen leaves or twigs so that pests aren’t attracted near your plants, as this could lead to potential problems down the road if not taken care of properly.
+Finally, remember to clean up any debris afterward, such as fallen leaves or twigs, so that pests aren’t attracted near your plants, as this could lead to potential problems down the road if not taken care of properly.
 Disease-free yard trimmings can be shredded and composted to make a lovely composted mulch that can be placed back on top of the garden soil.

 Mulching soil around hydrangeas is an important part of their care.
 It helps retain moisture, reduces weeds, and keeps the roots cool in summer.
 The best type of mulch to use for climbing hydrangeas is organic material such as composted yard waste trimmings or arborist mulch.